foundersandcoders/pg-workshop/README.md

 1. Open up `index.html` and uncomment the form
 1. Add a new endpoint to `router.js` (`/create-user`)
 1. Create a handler for the endpoint `create-user` in `handlers.js` that uses the data from your form to insert a new row into your users table.

-## Stretch goals

-1. Add some new columns to your `users` table
-1. Try and handle different types on input on the client side (e.g. boolean values or longer text input)
-1. Validate input to check that the user does not already exist